 Prepared by Peter Jeranyama

-Sunshine totaled 53% of possible sunshine hours, exactly the average.
+Sunshine totaled 53% of possible sunshine hours, 5 points above average.
 Sunshine data are from the Blue Hill Observatory where 198 sunshine hours were recorded for the month.
 Year-to-date sunshine for 2017 is a little above normal.

 Precipitation totaled 3.59 inches.
 This is 1.8 inches below normal.
 We had measurable precipitation of 0.10 inches or greater on 7 days.
 The largest 24-hour rainfall was 1.75 inches from the 15th.
 We have received a total of 13.94 inches of precipitation year-to-date, 0.87 inches above the average for East Wareham.
 We had 4 inches of snowfall on the 15th.